wilsonmar/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 <a target="_blank" href="https://user-images.githubusercontent.com/300046/62699138-1af7e080-b99c-11e9-859f-f3d4a4c88105.png"><img alt="google-cables-1533x861.png" width="1533" src="https://user-images.githubusercontent.com/300046/62699138-1af7e080-b99c-11e9-859f-f3d4a4c88105.png"></a>

+Entry into Western Africa is Nigeria.

-Still, as of this writing, latency between Google's EU and Asia locations is very high (slow) because Google Compute Engine does not have a direct link between them.
+PROTIP: As of this writing, latency between Google's EU and Asia locations is very high (slow) because Google Compute Engine does not have a direct link between them.

-PROTIP: If you only operate out of just one region in the world, use a <strong>Central US</strong> region, which reaches West to Asia and East to Europe.
+PROTIP: If you only operate out of <strong>just one region</strong> in the world, use a <strong>Central US</strong> region, which reaches West to Asia and East to Europe.

-<a target="_blank" href="http://www.gcping.com/">http://www.gcping.com</a> measures current ping speed to <a target="_blank" href="https://cloud.google.com/compute/docs/regions-zones/#available">regions on Google's cloud</a>.
+<a target="_blank" href="http://www.gcping.com/">http://www.<strong>gcping.com</strong></a> measures current ping speed to <a target="_blank" href="https://cloud.google.com/compute/docs/regions-zones/#available">regions on Google's cloud</a>.

    ![cloud-services-gcping-507x224-14208](https://user-images.githubusercontent.com/300046/40890488-10f2b1de-6734-11e8-8aea-6ebfb3edfa3c.jpg)

-   To stop collection, press the dot with the arrow.
+   To stop collection, press the dot with the arrow at the upper-right.

 ### Amazon AWS networking

 Amazon makes users specify the region to use.
 However, since Amazon usually makes new services first avilable on its <strong>us-east-1</strong> (Virginia) region, that data center is most prone to overloading and thus down-time.

-Amazon's own <a target="_blank" href="http://ec2-reachability.amazonaws.com/">EC2 Reachability Test</a> does not provide ping speeds to <strong>specific IP addresses</strong> within each availability zone within each region, but a green icon when it can be currently reached at any speed.
+Amazon's own <a target="_blank" href="http://ec2-reachability.amazonaws.com/">ec2-reachability.amazonaws.com</a> does not provide ping speeds to <strong>specific IP addresses</strong> within each availability zone within each region, but a green icon when it can be currently reached at any speed.

-<a target="_blank" href="http://www.cloudping.info/">http://cloudping.info</a> measures current ping speed to various regions on Amazon's EC2 cloud.
+<a target="_blank" href="http://www.cloudping.info/">http://<strong>cloudping.info</strong></a> measures current ping speed to various regions on Amazon's EC2 cloud.
 Scroll down to click "HTTP Ping" to begin collection to a running line graph:

    ![cloud-services-amazon-392x647-65305](https://user-images.githubusercontent.com/300046/40890545-21c4a818-6735-11e8-92b3-9329d0465914.jpg)